 The better option in most cases is to simply use a Tier-1 Usenet provider like Newshosting.

-We have countless servers around the world that we use to provide the best retention rate of any Usenet service.
+We have countless servers around the world that we use to provide the best article retention rate of any Usenet service.
 Our equipment is incredibly fast and reliable, up to date, and connected to the best fiber lines available.

 At Newshosting, we felt that it was imperative that we be able to offer the highest quality Usenet service at the best price.
 The only way to do that long term was by building and maintaining a Tier-1 network, which is exactly what we did.